top of page

 Paty Gierau is a native of Mauá, Brazil, near São Paulo.
 She studied Nutrition and Quality of Life Sciences in college, and volunteered in multi-professional medical teams throughout that time in impoverished communities with high levels of hunger, malnutrition, and medical needs.
 Her experience led her to specialize in nutrition as it relates to eating disorders, clinical prevention and treatment of chronic disease, and food service health inspection, always finding ways to serve vulnerable groups.
 She moved to Jackson Hole from São Paulo in 2012, where she operates Experience Travel, a travel agency that provides opportunities for cultural exchange between Wyoming, South America, and beyond.
 She and her husband Mike volunteer with Vertical Harvest, Food Rescue, Womentum, Climb Wyoming, and Snow Devils.

 Alfrieda Gonzales is a native of Cheyenne, Wyoming.
-She is a University of Wyoming graduate and received her MBA from the University of Colorado.
+She attended the University of Wyoming and received her MBA from the University of Colorado.
 Prior to her retirement she was Executive Director for the Laramie County Community Partnership providing leadership and strategic direction in their efforts to create a healthier community for the most vulnerable population in Laramie County.
 She also served as the Senior Policy Analyst working on human services issues for Governor Freudenthal.
 Previously, she served as the Administrator for the Wyoming Department of Health’s Substance Abuse Division, Administrator for the Internal Operations for the Department of Workforce Services, and the Office of Workforce Development working with the Wyoming Workforce Development Council.

 JoAnn Skeim-True is a resident of Casper, a University of Wyoming graduate, and a Leadership Wyoming Class of 2018 graduate.
 She is a petroleum geologist and works in the oil and gas industry for AB Resources, LLC.
 Her family—husband Shane, six children, a daughter-in-law, and a son-in-law—all have the fortune of living in amazing Wyoming.
 She is always looking for ways to make Casper and Wyoming the best place to live, and is excited to serve on the Wyoming Governor’s Residence Foundation Board.